Fitness Factory Health Club Announces Acquisition of the Club Metro USA Franchising Brand of Health Clubs in New Jersey

 Fitness Factory now operates 15 convenient locations across New Jersey and New York metro areas

-We are thrilled to announce our recent expansion to a total of 15 facilities, with additional locations in the works.”EDGEWATER, NEW JERSEY, UNITED STATES, July 5, 2022 /EINPresswire.com/ -- The Fitness Factory Health Club group of Edgewater, New Jersey, is excited to announce its recent acquisition of eight Club Metro Health Club facilities.
-This acquisition is significant, as it allows Fitness Factory to now offer franchise
+We are thrilled to announce our recent expansion, with additional locations in the works.”EDGEWATER, NEW JERSEY, UNITED STATES, July 7, 2022 /EINPresswire.com/ -- The Fitness Factory Health Club group of Edgewater, New Jersey, is excited to announce its recent acquisition of eight Club Metro Health Club facilities.
+This acquisition is significant, as it allows Fitness Factory to now offer franchise opportunities for fitness enthusiasts interested in owning their own health club.

 — Dennis Cieri, managing member for Fitness Factory Health Club